 It is also desired to graphically characterize the development of the network traffic in general and the development of attack patterns in particular.
 This is an area where little research has been done.
 Tracking behavioral changes in the characteristics of the network traffic across time can enable earlier detection of attacks.
-This approach of characterizing the development of network attacks is inspired by the work of Herman and Montroll [[1]] in characterizing the development of countries.
+This approach of characterizing the development of network attacks is inspired by the work of Herman and Montroll [1] in characterizing the development of countries.

-In order to address these issues, this study proposes the use of S Language to provide a unified framework for studying, developing, testing and comparing the results of various methods for the implementation of anomaly detection systems with emphasis on visualization.
+In order to address these issues, we propose in this chapter the use of S Language to provide a unified framework for studying, developing, testing and comparing the results of various methods for the implementation of anomaly detection systems with emphasis on visualization.
 Seven exploratory multivariate analysis algorithms are studied namely: the k-means, hierarchical clustering, self-organizing maps, principal component analysis, independent component analysis, stars plots and mosaic plots.
 Using a single program, data sets can be loaded and post-processed.
 Then each method is applied to the data sets.
 The generated statistics are displayed and graphical views of data provide for an intuitive visual approach for finding relationships amongst the different data elements.

-A comparison of the results obtained from running the different algorithm emphasizes the fact that each method is suitable for detecting certain anomalies while others may provide a more powerful visualization of the data.
+A comparison of the results obtained from running different algorithms reveals that some methods are suitable for detecting certain anomalies while the others provide for a more powerful visualization of the data.

-The rest of the chapter is organized as follows: Section 2 provides an introduction to the problem of intrusion detection and discusses related work in intrusion detection using the methods presented in this paper.
+The rest of the chapter is organized as follows: Section 2 provides a brisk summary of the problem of intrusion detection only to the extent relevant to the methods presented in this chapter.
 Section 3 introduces S Language and Environment.
 Section 4 provides an introduction to multivariate analysis methods used in this study.
 Section 5 describes Denial-of-Service and Network Probe attacks.
 Section 6 details the process of data collection and preprocessing and the creation of feature vectors.
 Section 7 discusses the results obtained and suggests a method of detecting intrusions using these results.